[this history was written in autumn 2019]

 And like most of us I had no idea how these issues changed over time.
 My perception was that all of these problems were getting worse and my fear was that during my lifetime they will get worse still.

 I was angry when I found out that in many important points I was wrong.
 Not in all, but in many ways the change over time was actually positive.
 I didn’t know it growing up, but it is actually possible to make progress against the big problems we face.
 The world had actually achieved positive changes.

-I had no idea about some of the most important changes in our world.
-How was it possible that I wasn’t aware of that?
+How was it possible that I wasn’t aware of this progress?
 And especially, why did I believe the opposite of what was true, even after many years of education, and despite following the news and public discussions?

-I was angry because my misconception of how the world has changed had made me feel powerless for years.
-The straightforward evidence should have encouraged me to choose an important problem to work on and do what I could to make progress against it.
-But I completely lacked the knowledge that it is actually possible to have a positive impact on the world.
+I was angry because my misconception of how the world changed had made me feel powerless for years.
+The straightforward evidence should have encouraged me to choose an important problem to work on and to do what I can to make progress against it.
+But since I lacked the knowledge that progress is possible I also didn’t know that it is possible to have a positive impact on the world.
 In retrospect I still feel bitter about it: the absence of a factual discussion of global problems and achievements destroyed my confidence in our world and robbed me of my hope for the future.